mkoryak/magic-merge-plz/README.md

 - if a PR has any "changes requested" things, it will thumb down the PR
 - if a PR has no "changes requested" and at least one approval, it will thumb up the PR
-- if the magic label is added to a PR it will add itself as an asignee, and remove itself if label is removed
+- if the magic label is added to a PR it will add itself as an assignee, and remove itself if label is removed
 - there is an option to have it mark stale PRs with "Stale PR" label.

 # Requirements